 From the satellite it’s easy to see that most of Antarctica is ice and snow and truly is mostly a white continent.
 We do know that temperature are very cold, especially in the interior, getting as low as -80 F routinely.

-More and more people are exploring Antarctica but it’s safe to say you probably won’t explore any part of the prime meridian touches unless you fly over it or are part of a research team.
+More and more people are exploring Antarctica but it’s safe to say you probably won’t explore any parts that the prime meridian touches unless you fly over it or are part of a research team.
 This part just doesn’t have easy access and is usually not part of any cruise tour.

 Countries and Territories on 0 degrees